otimistas/gwork/CODE_OF_CONDUCT.md

 4. **Integrity:** Conduct yourself with integrity.
 Be honest, transparent, and accountable for your actions.

 5. **Professionalism:** Act professionally and responsibly.
-Remember that your actions reflect on the entire Otimista GWork community.
+Remember that your actions reflect on the entire Otimista GWork CLI community.

 ## Expected Behavior